What is Vault?

 Vault validates and authorizes clients (users, machines, apps) before providing them access to secrets or stored sensitive data.

 Vault works primarily with tokens and a token is associated to the client's policy.
-Each policy is path-based and policy rules contrains the actions and accessibility to the paths for each client.
+Each policy is path-based and policy rules constrains the actions and accessibility to the paths for each client.
 With Vault, you can create tokens manually and assign them to your clients, or the clients can log in and obtain a token.
 The illustration below displays Vault's core workflow.

 The core Vault workflow consists of four stages: